A Review of Body Fortress

 In general, both of these products will help boost muscle growth and development.
 Your choice between the two will probably depend on whether you have a desire to avoid calories.
 For those unconcerned with calories, HP2 will probably be more effective.

-As always, if you are uncertain then you should try each of these creatine product and see what works best for you.
+As always, if you are uncertain then you should try each of these creatine products and see what works best for you.

 If you are looking for a creatine monohydrate without the other ingredients that are in HP2, then you will need to consider another brand entirely.